-This is one special recipe I learnt to make this from a very dear friend of mine.
-Once during a friends meet my dear friend F walked in with a big bowl of something so aromatic that I immediately uncovered to see that it this beautiful orangish yellow cream speckled with green & white nuts was.
-She smiled & said “It’s Firni, & the color is the color of Saffron“!
-I wanted to skip food & dive in to this right away….
-But we waited & waited till dinner was over…finally when we did get to have this I was totally floored, needless to say Firni was the star of the evening… it tasted divine.
-Thank you so much dear one for introducing this to me, for this is one of our top favorites now.
+This is a recipe I learned to make this from a very dear friend of mine.
+Once upon a time on a Friday evening, my friend F walked in with a big bowl of dessert; so aromatic and enticing that I immediately uncovered to see what this orange yellow cream speckled with green & white nuts could be.
+She smiled & said “It’s Phirni, and the hue comes from the color of saffron“.

 This dish probably would have been an influence of the Mughal invasions to India.
 Along with them came the rich fragrant food and thereafter mingled & planted their roots the Indian cuisine to form a part of it.
-Similar kind of Rice Pudding desserts, with little variations are also a part of Turkish, Lebanese, Greece, Afghan, African & many other European & Mediterranean cuisines.
+Similar kind of rice puddings, with little variations are also a part of Turkish, Lebanese, Greece, Afghan, African & many other European & Mediterranean cuisines.

 Below are the different kinds & names of Rice Puddings around the world…. (info taken from WIKI):